Proxy Statement and Form S-4 Disclosure

 Quick Answer

-When a merger requires a target-shareholder vote AND/OR the issuance of acquirer stock to target holders, the parties file disclosure documents under the SEC's proxy solicitation rules and, for stock consideration, the Securities Act registration regime (Form S-4).
-The standard vehicle for stock-for-stock public mergers is a joint proxy statement and prospectus filed on Form S-4: one document with two regulatory hats.
+When a merger requires a shareholder vote and/or issuance of acquirer stock to target holders, parties file disclosure documents under the SEC's proxy rules and, for stock consideration, the Securities Act registration regime (Form S-4).
+The standard vehicle for stock-for-stock public mergers is a joint proxy statement and prospectus on Form S-4, one document with two regulatory hats.

 Now that you understand what the gap period covers, the first major workstream is disclosure to shareholders.
 Almost every merger of a public target requires a stockholder vote, and almost every stock deal requires registration of the new acquirer shares.